 Brazeau River and West Pembina Areas: Keyera completed the construction of the Twin Rivers Pipeline system and modifications to certain existing pipelines in 2015.
-Phase I of the Twin Rivers pipeline system, a 20-kilometre, 12-inch gathering system was completed in February 2015 and is delivering raw gas to the Brazeau River gas plant.
-Phase II, which included construction of an additional 25-kilometre extension southeast of the Brazeau River plant, was completed in April 2015.
+Phase I of the Twin Rivers pipeline system, a 20-kilometre, 12-inch gathering system connected to the Brazeau River gas plant was completed in February 2015 and Phase II, which included construction of an additional 25-kilometre extension southeast of the Brazeau River plant, was completed in April 2015.
 In connection with these new pipelines, Keyera also completed modifications to an existing gathering system to provide incremental pipeline connectivity from this area to its West Pembina gas plant.